-This is yet another example of simple and effective way to get information from your target audience.
+This is yet another example of a simple and effective way to get information from your target audience.

 Games Don’t Make or Break Success

 Using one or a combination of these ideas will help you gather information in a way that’s fun for the visitor.
-However, the success of the game is not all up to game itself.
+However, the success of the game is not all up to the game itself.

 Games attract people who walk right past your booth.
 You cannot do this without a good first impression.

-As always, make sure your booth is naturally eye catching and has a great design to get the attention of attendees that are far away from your booth.
+As always, make sure your booth is naturally eye-catching and has a great design to get the attention of attendees that are far away from your booth.
 Your game is not the first impression someone has of your brand- your display and your brand imagery is what catches their eye and attracts them to your booth.